junxit/us-congress-bills-114/bill.md

 >       - **(xi)** The metrics that will be used to determine whether the outcomes have been achieved and how these metrics will be measured.
 >       - **(xii)** The estimate of the savings to the Federal, State, and local government, on a program-by-program basis and in the aggregate, if the agreement is entered into and implemented and the outcomes are achieved.
 >     - **(E)** *Authority to transfer administration of agreement* The Secretary may transfer to the head of another Federal agency the authority to administer (including making payments under) an agreement entered into under subparagraph (C), and any funds necessary to do so.
+>     - **(F)** *Requirement on funding used to benefit children* Not less than 50 percent of all Federal payments made to carry out agreements under this paragraph shall be used for initiatives that directly benefit children.
 >   - **(4)** *Feasibility study funding*
 >     - **(A)** *Requests for funding for feasibility studies* The Secretary shall reserve a portion of the amount reserved to carry out this subsection to assist States or local governments in developing feasibility studies to apply for social impact partnership funding under paragraph (2).
 To be eligible to receive funding to assist with completing a feasibility study, a State or local government shall submit an application for feasibility study funding addressing the following:
 >       - **(i)** A description of the outcome goals of the social impact partnership project.